-Along with government bodies often viewing ethical and charitable businesses favourably, you can often reduce expenses by using ethically sourced items, and of course, become more appealing to the public and consumers due to the morale stance your business takes.
-You might want to consider choosing a charity to sponsor for the year, and begin to arrange money-raising events that help with donations and are perfect for team building efforts.
+Along with government bodies often viewing ethical and charitable businesses favorably, you can often reduce expenses by using ethically sourced items, and of course, become more appealing to the public and consumers due to the morale stance your business takes.
+You might want to consider choosing a charity to sponsor for the year and begin to arrange money-raising events that help with donations and are perfect for team-building efforts.

 Look to Your Customers